 When Can Babies Have Yogurt?

 You can offer yogurt as soon as your baby starts solids, usually around 6 months.
 Be sure to pay close attention to the developmental signs of readiness, not just age.
 If unsure, be sure to grab my FREE handout by signing up below!

 The texture of yogurt is great for babies regardless of which feeding method you chose - baby led weaning or purees.
 What I especially love is its versatility.

 Keep in mind dairy is one of the top potential allergens so start with a small amount and closely watch how your baby reacts.
 There’s no benefit to delaying the introduction.
 Contrarily, the current recommendation is to introduce potentially allergenic foods early and often.

-Yogurt is a great source of healthy fat, which is so essential during this stage of rapid brain development.
+Yogurt is a great source of protein, calcium, and healthy fat, which is so essential during this stage of rapid brain development.
 In fact, babies should get about half of their calories from fat, according to the American Academy of Pediatrics.